fboes/aerofly-weather/README.md

 The [METAR weather information](docs/metar.md) can be supplied manually, or can be fetched from an URL.

-AEWX is capable of setting weather values which you cannot access in Aerofly FS 2.
+AeroWX is capable of setting weather values which you cannot access in Aerofly FS 2.
 This is tested and is done deliberately.
 Please supply [feedback](https://github.com/fboes/aerofly-weather/issues) in case of any strange effects you encounter.

 Installation
 ------------